h2o/h2o/deps/mruby/doc/guides/gc-arena-howto.md

 implementing "conservative GC".

-GC (garbage collector) must ensure that object is "alive", in other words, that it is referenced by somewhere from program.
+GC (garbage collector) must ensure that object is "alive", in other words, that it is referenced by somewhere from the program.
 This can be determined by checking if the object can be directly or indirectly referenced by root.
 The local variables, global variables and constants etc are root.

-If program execution is performed inside mruby VM, there is nothing to worry about because GC can access all roots owned by VM.
+If program execution is performed inside mruby VM, there is nothing to worry about because GC can access all roots owned by the VM.

 The problem arises when executing C functions.
 The object referenced by C variable is also "alive", but mruby GC cannot aware of this, so